RACV Logo

 Day 6 - Galway > Belfast

 Today you will be making your way to Northern Ireland, stopping enroute to visit the Monastery of Clonmacnoise.
-Founded in the 6th century, it was a university of its time with students travelling here from all over Europe.
-The ruins offer a rare insight into the monastic life of this period.
-The site includes the ruins of a cathedral, seven churches, three high crosses and the largest collection of Early Christian grave slabs.
+Dating to the 6th century, the relics offer a rare insight into life in this period.
+The site includes the remnants of a cathedral and one of the largest collection of early Christian graves.

-Continue to Belfast, the capital of Northern Ireland, where you will stay for two nights.
-Set on the shores of the Belfast Lough and overlooked by rugged Cave Hill, this lively city is the gateway to the dramatic Causeway Coastal Route, is where the Titanic was built and more recently has served as several filming locations for Game of Thrones.
+Continue to Belfast, the capital of Northern Ireland, for a two-night Special Stay.
+Set on the shores of the Belfast Lough and overlooked by rugged Cave Hill, this lively city is the gateway to the dramatic Causeway Coastal Route and is where the Titanic was built.

 Day 7 - Belfast